awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Optimization_Data_Collection/4_Custom_Data_Collection_Module.md

 * Uploading the file into a partitioned folder in S3 (based on year and month)
 * Starting the crawler to create/update the Athena Table

 5. There is a Glue Crawler which is the one we triggered in the Lambda which reads from your S3 bucket and creates an Athena table based on the data.
-It used the Glue Role we made in the main file.
+It used the Glue Role we made in the template.

 6. To trigger the Lambda we use a Cloudwatch event which runs on a pre-defined schedule.
 You can find more options for scheduling [here](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/ScheduledEvents.html)